The University of Chicago Policy on Title IX Sexual Harassment

 773.702.5671

-You may contact the Associate Provost for Equal Opportunity Programs and Title IX Coordinator, or her designee, to report any complaints of discrimination or unlawful harassment including Title IX Sexual Harassment, and sexual misconduct.
-The Associate Provost for Equal Opportunity Programs or her designee can also assist you in the following ways:
+A person may contact the Associate Provost for Equal Opportunity Programs or designee to report any complaints of discrimination, unlawful harassment, sexual misconduct and retaliation.
+The Associate Provost for Equal Opportunity Programs or designee can also assist you in the following ways:

 • If you are unsure of where to turn for help.

-• If you have questions regarding this Policy, or the University’s Policy on Harassment, Discrimination, and Sexual Misconduct.
+• If you have questions regarding this Policy, the University’s Policy on Sex-Based Discrimination or Sexual Misconduct, or the University’s Policy on Consensual Relationships.

-• If you have questions regarding Title IX of the Education Amendments of 1972 or the Department of Education’s regulations implementing Title IX.
+• If you have questions regarding federal, state and local regulations governing non-discrimination, including Title IX of the Education Amendments of 1972, Title VI, Title VII or VAWA.

-• If you are seeking information regarding the implementation of supportive measures and accommodations related to a matter involving Title IX Sexual Harassment or harassment, discrimination, or sexual misconduct.
+• If you are seeking information regarding or the implementation of Supportive Measures and accommodations related to a sexual misconduct matter.

-• If you have a complaint or question regarding postdoctoral researchers, staff, faculty members, or other academic appointees engaging in Title IX Sexual Harassment, other forms of harassment or discrimination, sexual misconduct, dating violence, domestic violence, stalking, or retaliation.
+• If you have a complaint or question regarding postdoctoral researchers, staff, faculty members, or other academic appointees engaging in discrimination, unlawful harassment, sexual misconduct, dating violence, domestic violence, stalking, or retaliation.

 • If you need information regarding campus accessibility and accommodations for individuals with disabilities.